daveberning/labelfloat-css/README.md

 # Getting Started

 LabelFloat.css is a plugin developed by Dave Berning.
 This plugin makes creating exciting animated forms quick and easy.
 It's based off of Chris Coyier's take on stylized floating labels; using labels as placeholders.
-Installation is simple and creating your webform is just as easy (as long as you follow the proper HTML structure).
+Installation is simple and creating your HTML form is just as easy (as long as you follow the proper HTML structure).
 Let's get started!

 LabelFloat.css is compatible with *Chrome, Firefox, Safari, Opera, Edge, and Internet Explorer 9 and up*.